watanabeyu/expo-qr-notify/README.md

 ## Example
 [Check out example](./example).
 This is a simple example.
-If you run circleci, set below variables on [.circleci/config.yml](./example/.circleci/config.yml) or circleci environment variables.
+If you run circleci, set below variables on [.circleci/config.yml](./example/.circleci/config.yml) or circleci environment variables, or set a circleci environment variables.
 * `EXPO_ACCOUNT`
 * `EXPO_PASSWORD`